marlimox/AloeStackView/README.md

 ## Introduction

-`AloeStackView` is a class that allows a collection of views to be laid out in a vertical list.
+`AloeStackView` is a class that allows a collection of views to be laid out in a vertical (or horizontal) list.
 In a broad sense, it is similar to `UITableView`, however its implementation is quite different and it makes a different set of trade-offs.

 We first started using `AloeStackView` at Airbnb in our iOS app in 2016.
 We have since used it to implement nearly